itzgoldenleonard/firefly-downlight/docs/Design requirements.md

     - [ ] Soft light
     - [ ] No light spots on the visible surface
     - [ ] Consistent color

+# Problems with previous design

+## Durability
+- Base gets bendy
+- Base becomes crunchy
+- LED strips have peeled off the base
+- Some of the LEDs have gone out

+## Repairability
+- The diffuser is hard to get off
+- The base is hard to get off
+- Cables aren't easy to unplug

+## Visual
+- Cable management has gone loose over time
+- Color is inconsistent (probably the diffusers fault)